-In addition to the National Water Commission's assessments, it is noted that the Murray Darling Basin Authority has developed a set of Water Trading Rules under the Water Act 2007 (Cwlth) and included them as Chapter 11 of its proposed Basin Plan.
-The plan is scheduled to largely commence from 1 July 2013.
+In addition to the National Water Commission's assessments, the Murray Darling Basin Authority has developed a set of Water Trading Rules under the Water Act 2007 (Cwlth) and included them as Chapter 12 of its Basin Plan.
+These rules commence from 1 July 2014.
 It appears that SunWater's Border Rivers and Macintyre Brook schemes would, in future, be subject to these Rules in addition to Queensland's own requirements for water trading.

-The main implications for SunWater's water trading function appear to be in Part 4 of Chapter 11:
+The main implications for SunWater's water trading function are in Parts 4 and 5 of Chapter 12: